cclemente/Dwarfs_and_giants/README.md

 idx_ww = [8:12]; % Index row in matrix settings (1:198)
 ```

 some of these will fail.
 Thats ok.
-Make sure to record the results in the Scale70runs file in google docs (i know its not named right.
+Make sure to record the results in the Dwarfs+Giants simulation progress file in google docs.
+Add the number of iterations from the D_ file in the results folder for that model...and keep going!